 In 1938 Dr Hermann Simon joined the company as director and chief chemist.
-As a German Jew in Nazi Germany, his career in the German chemical industry was cut short by the threat of war in the 1930s and before war started he and his family emigrated to Britain.
-Under his direction the company began to manufacture adhesives and sealant for the building trade, and in 1938 the company was renamed Spic and Span Chemical Products Limited.
-In October the same year the name was changed again to Dove Chemical Products Limited because the Dove brand of polish was the company’s best known product.
-However, the name infringed the trade mark rights of another company, so in February 1940 the name was alphabetically reversed to become Evode Chemical Works Limited.
+As a German Jew in Nazi Germany, his career in the German chemical industry was cut short by the threat of war in the 1930s and before the war started he and his family emigrated to Britain.
+Under his direction, the company began to manufacture adhesives and sealant for the building trade, and in 1938 the company was renamed Spic and Span Chemical Products Limited.
+In October the same year, the name was changed again to Dove Chemical Products Limited because the Dove brand of polish was the company’s best-known product.
+However, the name infringed the trademark rights of another company, so in February 1940 the name was alphabetically reversed to become Evode Chemical Works Limited.

 During the Second World War Dr Simon, as a German National, was interned as an ‘enemy alien’.
 The factory was forced to move to a derelict shoe factory at 22 Stone Road (still extant, pictured left).
 Because of the loss to Britain’s war effort of his expertise in concrete and building technology (including the manufacture of airfield runways, water storage facilities and gas-proof stores) a plea was submitted to the House of Lords in August 1940.
 Dr Simon was released after nine months internship at Huyton and Peel, Isle of Man, camps and he returned to Evode to supply the government with sealants, paints and waterproofing compounds to aid the war effort and the company moved back to the Glover St premises after the war.

 English Waxes Ltd incorporated in 1948 and was a wholly-owned subsidiary of Evode.
 It went into voluntary liquidation in 1959 but was immediately incorporated again as a new company with the same name.
 The “Dove” polish business was sold to the Kiwi Polish Co Proprietary in 1962 and the remainder of the company was disposed of in 1971.